Staff magazines - are you going digital?

 Produce a print magazine and create a PDF – It’s easy to distribute as an email attachment or downloadable file on an intranet.
 However, this is not, strictly speaking, digital publishing.

 Produce a print magazine and "digitise" it – More than a PDF file, but far from a dynamic digital magazine, this enables the online delivery of your magazine.

 Produce a digital magazine AND a print version – Offers both options to employees.
 A predetermined “switch-off” could be built into your plan, whereby the print edition is eventually phased out – rather like analogue and digital television.

 Produce a digital magazine and deliver key messages to the non-digital audience via other printed media, e.g. posters, mini-mags, briefs and bulletins.

-Ultimately, you need to be delivering the right message to the right people in the right way – whatever that way may be.
-For some the time is now; for others, easing their staff, easing their staff into digital over a longer period may be more prudent.
+But ultimately, you need to be delivering the right message to the right people in the right way – whatever that way may be.
+For some the time is now; we are increasingly seeing pandemic-led adoption of new digital technology as a way to keep communications going in very difficult circumstances.
+For others, easing your staff into digital over a longer period may be more prudent, though you will need to find an effective short term answer to communicating in lockdown.
 Either way, digital is here to stay.

 * Source: 'Signs of reslieince in the magazine market': https://yougov.co.uk/news/2015/04/20/signs-resilience-magazine-market/ (accessed 5 July 2017).